Conversational UI

 Creating Custom SCSS

-You can use the following classes in your custom stylesheets to overwrite the default styling of Conversational UI and modify the behavior of the chat elements in your app.
+You can use the following classes in your custom stylesheets to create SCSS selectors, override the default Conversational UI styling, and modify the behavior of chat elements in your app.

 Class name Target element